 We caught up with Short Course tutor Sarah Manning who teaches on a variety of Visual Merchandising online and classroom based short courses at Central Saint Martins and London College of Fashion.
-Her courses include Visual Merchandising and Display, Store Layout and Visual Merchandising and Visual Merchandising - Interiors to name a few.
+Her courses include Visual Merchandising and Display, Store Layout and Visual Merchandising and Visual Merchandising Fashion to name a few.

 Sarah has also recently started teaching on our Future Creatives courses.
 These hands-on courses introduce students aged 11-17 years old to a wide range of art and design ideas, techniques and practices with classes online, on the weekends and during the school holidays.
 Students are given the creative freedom to try their hand at different methods of exploring art and design in a classroom setting with like-minded students.